henoc/svgeditor/README.md

 - Hand mode
   - Scale and rotate.
     - Note: Rotation uses the transform attribute.
-Transform property order is now fixed, `translate, rotate, scale, translate`.
-If shape doesn't follow it, the property is ignored.
+Transform property order is now `translate, rotate, scale, translate`.
+If this transform property order is not followed correctly, the shape will not be effected.
 - Node mode
   - Edit node of line, polyline, polygon and path object.
 - Rectangle, ellipse, polygon, path, text mode